-Congratulations on your purchase of the BGD Epic
+Congratulations on your purchase of the BGD ECHO MOTOR

-The EPIC is a paraglider, designed to a high standard of safety and stability, but it will only retain these characteristics if it is properly looked after.
-Please read this manual carefully from the first to the last chapter to ensure you get the best out of your EPIC.
+The ECHO MOTOR is a lightweight and versatile PPG wing.
+It is designed to a high standard of safety and stability, but it will only retain these characteristics if it is properly looked after.